Education in USA

 U.S. colleges are known worldwide for the quality of their facilities, resources, and faculty.
 Accreditation systems ensure that institutions continue to maintain these standards.

-The U.S. education system is unrivalled worldwide in the choice it offers of types of institutions, academic and social environments, entry requirements, degree programs, and subjects in which you can specialize.
+The U.S. education system is unrivaled worldwide in the choice it offers of types of institutions, academic and social environments, entry requirements, degree programs, and subjects in which you can specialize.

 Choosing the best schools for you and preparing successful applications will require commitment and careful planning on your part.